angelajchin/Angela_BlueStampPortfolio/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE -->
+- What you hope to learn in the future after everything you've learned at BSE My final milestone was also my modification; I designed a mobile app that can start and stop the robot.
+I integrated an ESP8266 module into my project, granting it access to the Wi-Fi.
+An ESP8266 Wi-Fi module is ().
+After the ESP8266 connects to a home Wi-Fi router, the Arduino can send text commands via RX and TX pins.
+One of these commands was (), which meant an external device (in my case my phone) could directly send commands to the Arduino.
+This allows the user to start or stop the movements of the floor-cleaning robot.

+My final milestone and personal modification focused on developing a mobile app to wirelessly control the robot.
+I integrated an ESP8266 Wi-Fi module into my project, which is a low-cost microchip that allows an Arduino to connect to a local network.
+Once the ESP8266 established a connection to my home Wi-Fi router,

+--->
 # Second Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**